-Almost without fail: as soon as I get up and start a chore, or have somewhere to be and can't write - I'll get some kind of idea.
+Almost without fail, as soon as I get up and start a chore, or have somewhere to be and can't write, I'll get some kind of idea.
 It's always a matter of remembering it until I get back!
 I use a voice memo/journal on my phone to try and keep some record of things.
-Other than that: during showers.
+Also, during showers.
 Zoning out is paradoxically the best thing for productivity I've ever done.

 Who are some composers/artists you pull inspiration from?

 I listen to a lot of different music.
 I try to absorb whatever I can to be ready for anything and to pull ideas from radically different genres for tracks.

 I usually have radios going on Spotify to try to find new music to check out.
 They made it so much easier than crate digging.
 Straight from my recently played list:

 Debussy, Stravinsky, Trent Reznor, Rachmaninoff, Aphex Twin, John Murphy, Holst, Martin O'Donnell, Pendulum, Nobuo Uematsu, Ghost in the Shell, deadmau5, Porter Robinson, Two Steps From Hell, Zapp & Roger, Muse, Justice, Chic, Bruckner, and Feed Me.
 This is already too long I'm sure so I'll stop there.